 Training and development programme

 The employer should run through any training that will take place and development plan for the employee including topics and dates.
+Check out this page to pick a female.

 The employer should run through how the company operates its appraisals and performance review meetings including dates.